archaelus/teensyr/README.md

 # Using Zinc Externally with a Teensy 3.1 or 3.2

-This project is an example of how you can setup an external project using zinc to target the Teensy.
+This project is an example of how you can setup an external project using [Zinc](https://www.github.com/hackndev/zinc) to target the Teensy.
 The actual example used here is one taken from the Zinc examples, but with this infrastructure in place, you can create whatever you want.